synox/diary/README.md

     echo my first entry | diary-add

     diary-add < notes.html

     diary-add
      my first entry
      <CTRL-D>

+`diary-add-hidden` is just like `diary-add`, but without echoing what you type.

 or you can attach a file